theantichris/python-graph-search-bfs/README.md

 * graph: the graph we are searching
 * start_vertex: the vertex we are starting the search on
 * target_value: the value we are searching the graph for

+The graph is a Python map with a key for each vertex.
+The value for the key are the neighboring vertices.